HubSpot Asset Marketplace Compliance, Design, Code Quality, and Listing

 Asset Marketplace providers may offer up to the following limits in free assets:

-- Five (5) free themes (does not include themes submitted through the theme accelerator program)
+- 20 free themes, not including themes submitted through the theme accelerator program

 All assets should contain a proper folder structure and be grouped under one “parent” folder.
 Your parent folder should describe your product listing.
 For example, if you are building a module called “SuperAwesome” for the marketplace, your structure should look similar to the image below.